inside.ewu.edu

 Pre-requisites: senior standing or permission of instructor.

-This course addresses the development of intervention plans, including intervention strategies and rationale, construction of daily therapy plans, methods for data collection, and interpretation and evaluation of therapy outcomes.
+Addresses the development of intervention plans, including intervention strategies and rationale, construction of daily therapy plans, methods for data collection, and interpretation and evaluation of therapy outcomes.

 CMSD 451S.
 NEUROGENIC COMMUNICATION DISORDERS.
 3 Credits.